heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	      -D WITH_CUDA=ON \
 	      -D OPENCV_EXTRA_MODULES_PATH=../../opencv_contrib/modules \
 	      -D BUILD_EXAMPLES=ON ..

+#### NOTE: If you are using Python3, you must add the following flag as well

+	      -D PYTHON_DEFAULT_EXECUTABLE=/usr/bin/python3 \

-#### NOTE: If you are using Ubuntu 17 or 18.04, you must add the following flags as well.
+#### NOTE: If you are using Ubuntu 17 or 18.04, you must add the following flags as well

 	      -D CMAKE_CXX_COMPILER:FILEPATH=/usr/bin/g++-5 \
 	      -D CMAKE_C_COMPILER:FILEPATH=/usr/bin/gcc-5 \